unruthless/slack-lunchroulette/README.md

 At 11:30am, if there are at least 2 participants, `@lunchbot` DMs participants their initial lunch match.

-At noon, `@lunchbot` handles cancellations, reshuffles, and DMs new lunch matches as necessary.

 Matching algorithm:

 * Only 1 participant?